KatchyPotato/Fragmented/README.md

  4. Unique and complex characters
  5. A dark and visual world

-While this repo might not contain actual code for the game, it does contain documents that describe what the game would be in detail.
+While this repo might not contain actual code for the game, it does contain documents and images that describe and show what the game would be in detail.